silvacms/documentation/source/silva/contents/forms.rst

    Create a form in a :term:`Viewlet`.

-Of course, you will to use the :term:`Grok directive` :py:func:`grok.view` and possibly :py:func:`grok.viewletmanager` to register them correctly.
+Of course, you will have to use the :term:`Grok directive` :py:func:`grok.view` and possibly :py:func:`grok.viewletmanager` to register them correctly.